Nike-Inc/backstopper/README.md

 [Spring Web MVC sample project](samples/sample-spring-web-mvc/) complete with integration tests you can use as an example.
 * [backstopper-spring-boot1](backstopper-spring-boot1/) - Integration library for the Spring Boot 1 framework.
 If you want to integrate Backstopper into a project running in Spring Boot 1 then start here.
+There is a [Spring Boot 1 sample project](samples/sample-spring-boot1/) complete with integration tests you can use as an example.
 * [backstopper-spring-boot2](backstopper-spring-boot2/) - Integration library for the Spring Boot 2 framework.
 If you want to integrate Backstopper into a project running in Spring Boot 2 then start here.
+There is a [Spring Boot 2 sample project](samples/sample-spring-boot2/) complete with integration tests you can use as an example.

 <a name="samples"></a>
 ### Framework Integration Sample Applications